 Compare the prospective returns on investments

-Calculating opportunity costs can help you determine the potential profitability of alternative investments.
+Calculating opportunity costs can help you determine the potential profitability of alternative course of investments.
 For example, a company may wish to invest in new equipment or securities.
-Calculating the opportunity cost of both investments helps illustrate to planners what the business might lose if either option is chosen.
+Calculating the opportunity cost of both investments helps illustrate to planners what the business might lose if either option is chosen, including potential impacts on cash flow.

 How Paystubsnow helps entrepreneurs manage cost-effectively